mrjackyliang/transmission-vpn/README.md

 5. Type __ifconfig__ into the Terminal
 6. Find the VPN interface.
 It should NOT be `eth0` or `lo`
 7. Copy the interface name (left of `Link encap:`)
-8. Replace the VPN_INTERFACE with the copied one
+8. Replace the VPN_INTERFACE with the copied interface name
-9. Restart the TransmissionVPN script
+9. Restart the Transmission VPN script

 ## Port Forwarding Limitations
 If the script returns `Network Port is closed` every time you run the repair script, please check if your VPN is connected behind a NAT device.